BrickMMO/colours-documentation/v2/colours-v2-process.markdown

     include('includes/functions.php');
     ```

+    You will need to adjust these include statements to reference files on folder above the `/api` folder.

     Add `?colour=336699` to your URL.
-Just to test the colour URL variable, in the `\api.php` file, output the colour provided in the URL.
+Just to test the colour URL variable, in the `/api/convert.php` file, output the colour provided in the URL.
 You will need to use `$_GET`.

     Add code that will convert the colour from the URL variableto the closest colour from the `colours` table.
 I would recommend incuding the three closest colours. **This is the hardest part!**

     Output the three colours using JSON.

-10. **Conversion Tool**
+11. **Conversion Tool**

-    The last page needs to use the `/api.php` file to convert a provided colour to the closet LEGO® pallette colour.
+    The last page needs to use the `/api/convert.php` file to convert a provided colour to the closet LEGO® pallette colour.
 This process will follow these steps:

     1. The visitor will enter a colour name, RGB, or CMYK value into the form.
     2. The visitor will click submit.
-    3. JavaScript will make an API call to `\api.php?colour=336699`.
+    3. JavaScript will make an API call to `/api/convert.php?colour=336699`.
 This API call will return a JSON list of the closest colours.
     4. JavaScript will then read the result and display the results.

-    Create a page named `/convert.php`.
+    Create a page named `/api/convert.php`.
 Add a link on the home page to this new page.

     Add the form to this page.

     Add JavaScript to validate the colour entered into the form.
-On submit make an API call to `/api.php`.
+On submit make an API call to `/api/convert.php`.
 PParse the JSON response and display the top three colours.

-11. **Apply Design**
+12. **Apply Design**

     Apply the designs from stop one!

-12. **About Colours**
+13. **About Colours**

     Update the [colours-about](https://github.com/BrickMMO/colours-about) Markdown!
 Add your names to the `v2.markdown` page.

+14. **Colours API**

+    These additional API calls will not be needed for this application, but may be useful for other BrickMMO applications.

+    Create a file named `/api/colours.php`.
+This file will query all colours from the `colours` table and export them to JSON.
+Create a file named `/api/profile.php`.
+This file will need to be referenced as `/api/profile.php?id=1` and will return JSON of all available data for a single colour.

 [&#10132; Back to V2](/colours-about/v2